enfabrica/enkit/scripts/gee.md

 ### gcd

-Usage: `gcd [-b] <branch>[/<path>]`
+Usage: `gcd [-b] [-m] <branch>[/<path>]`

+Print the path to an equivalent directory in another worktree (branch).
-The "gee gcd" command is not meant to be used directly, but is instead designed to be called from the "gcd" bash function, which can be imported into your environment with gee's "bash_setup" command, like this:
+This command is meant to be invoked from the "gcd" bash function, which invokes this command and then chdir's into that directory.

+The "gcd" bash function can be imported into your shell with gee's "bash_setup" command, like this:

     eval "$(gee bash_setup)"

 (This command should be added to your .bashrc file.)

-Once imported, the "gcd" function can be used to change directory between branches.
+Options:

+* "-b" causes gee to create a new branch if the specified branch doesn't exist.
+The new branch is a child of the current branch.
+* "-m" causes gee to create a new branch if the specified branch doesn't exist.
+The new branch is a child of the master (or main) branch.

 If only "<branch>" is specified, "gcd" will change directory to the same relative directory in another branch.
 If "<branch>/<path>" is specified,